codem/thumbylla/docs/en/100_Nginx_Supervisor.md

 Once the module is installed and configured, you can monitor requests by looking at both the Supervisor and Nginx logs.

+## Performance

+Best read a guide on tweaking Nginx performance for static file delivery ;)

 ## Troubleshooting